Projects

 Our key objectives are to:

-Foster Connection and Awareness: Create a space where community members can listen to whale vocalizations in real-time, offering a unique opportunity to experience and learn about the rich marine life of Átl’ka7tsem/Howe Sound from the shore.
+Foster Connection and Awareness: Create a space where community members can listen to whale vocalizations in real-time, offering a unique opportunity to experience and learn about the rich marine life of Átl’ka7tsem/Howe Sound from shore.
 This initiative aims to inspire a sense of wonder and stewardship by connecting people directly to the underwater world.

 Establish an Acoustic Baseline: Collect and analyze acoustic data to create a baseline for whale presence, enabling research into monthly and yearly trends in habitat use.
 This baseline will be critical for monitoring changes as vessel traffic as industrial activities increase, helping researchers, territorial stewards and decision-makers assess potential impacts on marine life and inform conservation strategies.